matbee-eth/streaming-media-encoder/README.md

 # streaming-media-encoder

-A dead simple way to deliver Chromecast formatted media to the Chromecast.
+A dead simple way to deliver media correctly formatted to streaming devices.
 Supports any media that supports ReadStreams.

 `npm install streaming-media-encoder`